MilesCranmer/PySR/README.md

 # Running:

-You can run the performance benchmark with `./benchmark.sh`.

 Modify the hyperparameters in `hyperparams.jl` and the dataset in `dataset.jl` (see below for options).
 Then, in a new Julia file called `myfile.jl`, or the interpreter, you can write: